zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/apply-map-styling/apply-map-styling.md

 ## Introduction

-Spatial Studio allows you to customize the "look and feel" of your map layers by assigning rendering styles, color schemes and transparency.
-In this lab you explore some of these styling capabilities.
+Spatial Studio allows you to customize the "look and feel" (rendering styles, color schemes transparency) and interactivity of your map layers by assigning.
+In this lab you explore some of these styling and interactivity features.

 Estimated Lab Time: xx minutes